hackclub/hackclub/meta/plan_for_growth.md

 ### Spring 2014 (January - June)

-We plan to create the "Club Playbook", a guide on how to create the best progrmaming club.
+We are creating the "Club Playbook", a guide on how to create and run the best progrmaming clubs.
+This will include:

+- Curriuculum for learning technical content
+- Excercises for team building
+- Providing local mentors for the club
+- Physical hardware such as Makey Makeys

+Complimented with the Playbook, we will be working with organizers week to week over calls.

 #### Onboard 50 more schools into the hackEDU network

-**Where From**

-- Hack Generation Y Survey
-	- Number of schools
-- HS Hackers
-	- Number of schools
+All of our 24 clubs came to hackEDU through inbound interest.
+Many came from the facebook group HS Hackers, a Facebook group  that representing 3,000 high schoolers from 689 schools across 46 states and 87 countries which was started and is run by one of our founders, Zach latta.

+Moreover, from a survey that we did at the premier Hack Generation Y hackathon, we learned that there are over 60 clubs just in the bay area alone that are not part of our network yet that expressed interest. #insert other statistics here.

-##### Create Club Playbook
+##### Create And Iterate on The Club Playbook

-- Take what we've learned from
+- Take what we've learned from our Fall 2014 pilot
+- Have all of our club

+### Summer 2015 (June - August)

+In the Summer of 2015, we are taking our iterated upon version of club in a box and automating it.

+# Fall 2015 (September - October)

+For September's Launch, we want 100 additional schools.

+- $500 per school, $20 per kid
+- We are helping lower income schools purchase
+- computers
--
+- hardware
-Takes what
+- At this rate, 2 clubs a week